 Vanessa Thomas, a cosmetic chemist and founder of Freelance Formulations, says there are some ingredients, like minoxidil, that have been clinically tested for hair growth and have shown positive results.

-Used to treat hereditary hair loss at the back of the head, minoxidil is the active ingredient in Rogaine.
+Minoxidil is used to treat hereditary hair loss at the back of the head and is the active ingredient in Rogaine.

 “Some products that contain minoxidil do not need a prescription if the concentration of minoxidil is under a certain percentage,” said Thomas.
 However, any product that uses this drug has to be registered with the Food and Drug Administration (FDA).

-Rogaine doesn’t work for everyone, and it can take up to 4 months to see results.
+Rogaine doesn’t work for everyone, and it can take 3 to 6 months to see results.

 “When we dye our hair and change the texture with chemicals, these processes can put stress on the hair and cause it to break,” said Thomas.